RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 ***
 ### Non-Functional Requirements
-- Performance: The system needs to load up in under 10 seconds, have at least above 100 FPS, and all functions must function.
+- Performance: The system needs to load up in under 10 seconds, have at least 60 FPS, and all functions must function.

-- Reliability: The system must not include too many major bugs, and the data should be reliable in order to control realistic FPS physics.
+- Reliability: The system must not include too many major bugs/unrealistic FPS physics, and the data should be reliable in order to control this.

 - Usability and Accessibility: The system must be extremely easy to get a hold of.
-WASD, space and mouse controls will be the only controls for playing the game, and any other controls can be accessed from the instructions tab.
+WASD, space and mouse controls will be the only controls for playing the game, and any other controls can be accessed from the instructions tab for clear, concise player control.
 ***
 ## Determining Specifications
 ***